unixorn/awesome-zsh-plugins/README.md

 * [zimfw-extras](https://github.com/PatTheMav/zimfw-extras) - Custom extras for zimfw, packaged into a zimfw plugin.
 * [zinfo_line](https://github.com/kmhjs/zinfo_line) - Makes more information available to ZSH themes.
 * [zjump](https://github.com/qoomon/zjump) - Simplify ZSH directory navigation; jump to already visited, parent or sub folders.
+* [zlong_alert](https://github.com/kevinywlui/zlong_alert.zsh) - Uses notify-send and ring a bell to alert you when a command that has taken a long time (default: 15 seconds) has completed.
 * [zredis](https://github.com/zdharma/zredis) - Adds Redis database support, with `database_key` <-> `shell_variable` binding.
 Supports all data types.
 * [zsh-z](https://github.com/agkozak/zsh-z) - Jump quickly to directories that you have visited "frecently."
 A native ZSH port of `z.sh` - without `awk`, `sed`, `sort`, or `date`.
 * [zshmarks](https://github.com/jocelynmallon/zshmarks) - A port of Bashmarks (by Todd Werth), a simple command line bookmarking plugin, for oh-my-zsh.